-One of the things that never ceases to amaze me about China, is the number of incredibly beautiful and developed places I’ve never heard of.
-During a recent trip to Xuzhou, for example, I visited the gigantic tombs of two kings from the Han dynasty that were built digging inside two hills.
-The tombs are magnificent and the parks built around them are beautiful, yet before heading there I had never even heard about them.
+One of the things that never ceases to amaze me about China is the number of incredibly beautiful and developed places I’ve never heard of.
+For example, I visited the gigantic tombs of two Han dynasty kings built inside two hills during a recent trip to Xuzhou.
+The tombs are magnificent, and the parks built around them are beautiful, yet before heading there, I had never even heard about them.

 The Usnisa Palace in Nanjing is probably the best example.
-Maybe by the time you read this article this place has somehow become famous also outside of China, but at the time of writing this article not many people have written about it.
+Maybe by the time you read this article, this place has somehow become famous outside of China, but at the time of writing this article, not many people have written about it.

 Niushoushan Cultural Park 牛首山

-After the alleged discovery of a fragment of the Siddhārtha Gautama skull, the government decided to spend over 600 million USD to create a touristic spot worthy of the Buddha himself: and they did.
+After the alleged discovery of a fragment of the Siddhārtha Gautama skull, the government spent over 600 million USD to create a tourist spot worthy of the Buddha himself, and they did.

 The palace, the garden, the pagoda, and the decorations are nothing but incredible.
-They really didn’t spare any money in completing this structure.
+They didn’t spare any money to complete this structure.

-The park itself it’s pretty big and is built around the “Ox Head Mountain”, a hill that somehow reminds people of the shape of the two horns of an ox.
+The park is pretty big and is built around “Ox Head Mountain,” a hill that reminds people of the shape of the two horns of an ox.

-The main attraction of the park is the Fuoding Palace (Usnisa), which goes 6 stories deep underground.
+The park’s main attraction is the Fuoding Palace (Usnisa), which goes 6 stories deep underground.
 Unfortunately, the park closes quite early, at 5:30 pm.

 Visiting the Usnisa Palace